MARCH 12, 2020 7:00 AM-12:00 Noon

-PASC is excited to present Insights 2019, a half day technical conference for professionals on-the-go.
-Earn four hours verifiable CPD credits on emerging industry topics in a rapid-fire morning session and be back in the office for the afternoon!
+PASC is excited to present Insights 2020, a half day technical conference for professionals on-the-go.
+Earn up to four hours verifiable CPD credits on emerging industry topics in a rapid-fire morning session and be back in the office for the afternoon!

 The Orphan Well Association & Its Challenges with Lars DePauw, Orphan Well Associaiton

 The Challenge – The OWA has a common goal connecting industry, government and regulators in managing the environmental risk of stranded oil & gas assets.
 The OWA is financed by industry but is facing increased pressure in wake of an increased number of bankruptcies and orphaned wells.